 top of page

-Strategic Planning
+Strategic and Operational Planning

 Strategic planning is an often misunderstood process, promoted as an afternoon-long intellectual exercise featuring SWOT analyses, geometric shapes connected by bi-directional arrows, Venn Diagrams, and the rest of the paraphernalia that promise to stimulate logic and new insights.
 We, GDS, are not persuaded.
 We believe strategic planning is data-based and continuous, beginning with a determination of the information needed, painstaking design of data collection, scrupulous collection of those data, reiterative analyses of the information collected, all culminating in a guide that starts with the organization's objectives (usually there is more than one), sets priorities among them, details the limiting and favoring aspects of the environment, factors in available resources – current and anticipated – and specifies responsibilities and expected outcomes.
 Here are two examples: